anon-real/sigma-usd/README.md

 npm build
 ```

-This project uses web-asembly.
+This project uses web-assembly.
 If you want to serve it using nginx, make sure nginx can serve WASM files - you can use the [mime.types](mime.types) file.

+## Assembler service
+You have to set up your own [assembler service](https://github.com/anon-real/ergo-assembler) and set its url in the [const](src/utils/consts.js) file before deploying the UI.